Simeon Ananiades (pictured left) displaying his athletic medals and the Pontus Football team of Anatolia College

-Simeon Ananiades was a student of Anatolia College of Merzifon, a college which was founded by Americans in 1887.
-He was born in Samsun in 1901 and graduated from the Greek gymnasium there.
-After passing an entrance exam he was admitted to the third year preparatory class of Anatolia College.
-He had an interest in English and literature and excelled in maths and biology and often talked of becoming a physician.
-He was overall an A-plus student in all his subjects, a young man who was intelligent, handsome, eloquent, kind and co-operative.
+Simeon Ananiades (1902-1921) was born in Samsun in 1902 and was a student of Anatolia College at Merzifon in Ottoman Turkey, a college founded by Americans in 1887.
+After passing his entrance exam, he was admitted to the third year preparatory class of the college.
+He had an interest in English and literature and excelled in math and biology and often talked of becoming a physician.
+Overall he was an A-plus student in all his subjects, a young man who was intelligent, handsome, eloquent, kind and co-operative.
 One of his goals in life was to break the World record in the 100 yard sprint.
-He was also a very loyal Turkish subject.
+He was also a very loyal Ottoman subject.

 Apart from its athletic clubs, Anatolia College also had literary societies, one of which was the Pontus Club.
 It met every Saturday night and many of the Greek students at Anatolia were members.
 On February 12, 1921, Kemalist general Jemil Jahid accompanied by hundreds of soldiers entered Anatolia College and began searching for guns and ammunition.
 The building was left severely desecrated and not a single gun or bullet was found.
 The only thing found was a map in the president's office of the historic region of Pontus during ancient and classical times (500 and 200 BC).
 All Greek books from the Pontus Club were subsequently confiscated on the grounds that the literary Pontus Club was a 'revolutionary club'.